programmerstandard/Termux-Environment-Practical/ApachePhp/phpGitIgnoreForWP.md

 ## Notes

-* PHP Gitignore For WordPress.
+* PHP Gitignore For Standard WordPress Development.
-* Comment with # ( hash mark ) if not your project requirements or task requirements.
+* Comment with # ( hash mark ) if your project requirements or task requirements need it.
 * Remove # ( hash mark ) if your project tools doesn't require to proceed it.

 ```gitignore